CallMeSenpai/The_Last_Touhou_Project/README.md

 Final project for MKS65C. **{{ Tears }}**<br>
 Libraries needed:<br>
-!! the library headers have been included in the local file.
+!!
+Library headers have been included in the local file.
 <br>Install the actual package pls
 <br>(I will update the list with windows and mac/other linux distros)
 <br>(later.)